itom-project/itom/docs/userDoc/source/04_itom_gui/propertyDialog.rst

 * if "Use tabs for indentation" is checked, tabs are used, otherwise spaces.
 *
 * "Show Whitespaces" displays small light grey dots in each indentation.
-* The "Indentaion Width" spinbox sets the standard width for the indentation
+* The "Indentation Width" spinbox sets the standard width for the indentation

 Inside "Indentation Warning" group box it is possible to select which kind of indentation is marked as wrong.
 Make sure not to create a conflict with the checkboxes listed above ("use Tabs for Indentation").
 The following image shows a warning caused by wrong indentation (tabs).